-Within management units for orange roughy, the ratio between target and non-target catch was relatively stable (around 25% of non-target catch) from 2013 onwards (Figure 10a).
-Total (target and non-target) catch was however relatively variable across years (Figure 10b).
+Within the Assessment Areas for orange roughy, the proportion between target (as defined in Appendix A) and bycatch was relatively stable (around 25% of bycatch) from 2013 onwards (Figure 10a).
+Total (all species) catch was however variable across years (Figure 10b).

-Figure 10a and b - Target and non-target catch as relative values (upper panel, a) and absolute values (lower panel, b) in all SIOFA Management Units for orange roughy (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Catch without spatial information are not included.
+Figure 10a and b - Target catch (as defined in Appendix A) and bycatch as relative values (upper panel, a) and absolute values (lower panel, b) in all SIOFA Assessment Areas for orange roughy (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Catches without spatial information are not included.

-Within the two management units for toothfish, the ratio between target and non-target catch was relatively variable, with values of non-target catch close to 75% until 2015, and below 50% afterwards (Figure 11a).
-Total (target and non-target) catch was however relatively variable across years, with a notable peak in 2018 (Figure 11b).
+Within the two Assessment Areas for toothfish, the proportion between catch and bycatch was relatively variable, with the proportion of bycatch close to 0.75 until 2015, and below 0.5 afterwards (Figure 11a).
+Total (all species combined) catch was however relatively variable across years, with a notable peak in 2018 (Figure 11b).

-Figure 11a and b - Target and non-target catch as relative values (upper panel, a) and absolute values (lower panel, b) within the two SIOFA Management Units for toothfish (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Catch without spatial information are not included.
+Figure 11a and b - Target catch (as defined in Appendix A) and bycatch as relative values (upper panel, a) and absolute values (lower panel, b) within the two SIOFA Assessment Areas for toothfish (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Catches without spatial information are not included.